tranoo/tranoo/README.md

 # Tranoo
-The central umbrella repo for Tranoo organiszation
+The central umbrella repo for tranoo organization

- OUR CURRENT AGENDA: https://github.com/HUTORI2P/HUTORI2PCURRENTAGENDA ; OLDER INFO FOLLOWS ;